martinkearn/Content/Blogs/Localising QnAMaker for multiple languages.md

 [Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) are wonderful no-code orchestration tool that lets you connect 1000's of different API and services via connectors.

 I'm leaning towards always using Logic Apps whenever multiple API's need to be chained together.
-It removes code from the application layer and improves performance because the APIs call are all made in the Azure datacenter.
+It removes code from the application layer and improves performance because the APIs call are all made in the Azure data center.

 In this particular scenario, we are going to use a Logic App to chain the following tasks: